Signal denoising using Fourier Analysis in Python

 Fast Fourier Transform applied on the noisy synthetic data

-In the above plot, we can see that the two frequecies from our original signal is standing out.
-Now, we can create a filter that can remove all frequencies with amplitude less than our threshold.
+In the plot above, the two frequencies from our original signal stand out.
+Now, we can create a filter to remove all frequencies with amplitudes below a threshold.

 ## Filter out noise